toskn/Thesis/README.md

 # BERT and SpanBERT for Coreference Resolution in Russian medical forums

-This repository contains code and models for BS thesis written by Egor Yatsishin, Moscow, NRU HSE, Fundamental and Computational Linguistics, 2021.

 This work describes the first coreference resolution system for Russian medical forum data based on transformer architecture.
 To get the understanding of the data we did some preparatory
 work: around 700 of messages from different forums and social networks were read and typical